parrt/cs652/projects/Java-REPL.md

 import java.util.*;
 ```

-Before you freak out that you have to build the Java interpreter, my solution is less than 200 lines of code for the core functionality.
+Before you freak out that you have to build a Java interpreter, note that my solution is less than 200 lines of code for the core functionality.
 Then, I have 100 lines of code for the scanner that figures out when the user has completed a statement or function or whatever.

 For simplicity, I will use the term *line* to mean whatever complete declaration or statement the user types in from here on.

-## How to build interactive shell
+## How to build an interactive Java shell

 Here's the trick you need to make this work without having to do much.
 When the user enters a statement or declaration (*line*), generate a class definition with that line and then compile it using Java's built-in compiler API; see packages `javax.tools.*`, `com.sun.source.util.JavacTask`.
 Once you compile the class just conjured up, use the `ClassLoader` to bring back code into memory and execute it.